Beach City Council discusses canceling events due to coronavirus

 Once he was finished with his presentation, O’Rourke had one question for the council, ‘where do we go from here?’

-The council unanimoulsy agreed, they need more information before making any decisions.
+The council unanimously agreed they need more information before making any decisions.

 “I’m not going to make that decision.
 If the governor decides, or the president decides we don’t need to have events over a certain size.
 I don’t have doctors working for me, I’m a doughnut man.
 I’m not going to make those decisions,” said Mayor Mike Thomas.